magento/devdocs/src/guides/v2.4/install-gde/install/cli/install-cli-install.md

 {:.bs-callout-tip}
 To enable remote storage services during installation, see [Configure Remote Storage]({{ page.baseurl }}/config-guide/remote-storage/config-remote-storage.html) in the _Configuration Guide_.

-**Elasticsearch configuration options:**
+**Search engine configuration options:**

 |Name|Value|Required?|
 |--- |--- |--- |
-`--search-engine` | The version of Elasticsearch to use as the search engine.
+`--search-engine` | The version of the search engine.
 Possible values are `elasticsearch7`, `elasticsearch6`, and `elasticsearch5`.
 The default is `elasticsearch7`.
+If you have installed OpenSearch as your search engine, specify the value `elasticsearch7`.
 Elasticsearch 5 has been deprecated and is not recommended. | No
-`--elasticsearch-host` | The host name or IP address where Elasticsearch is running.
+`--elasticsearch-host` | The host name or IP address where the search engine is running.
 The default is `localhost`. | No `--elasticsearch-port` | The port for incoming HTTP requests.
-The default is `9200`. | No `--elasticsearch-index-prefix` | A prefix that identifies the Elasticsearch index.
+The default is `9200`. | No `--elasticsearch-index-prefix` | A prefix that identifies the search index.
 The default is `magento2`. | No `--elasticsearch-timeout` | The number of seconds before the system times out.
-The default is `15`. | No `--elasticsearch-enable-auth` | Enables authentication on the Elasticsearch server.
-The default is `false`. | No `--elasticsearch-username` | The user ID to authenticate Elasticsearch | No, unless authentication is enabled `--elasticsearch-password` | The password to authenticate Elasticsearch | No, unless authentication is enabled
+The default is `15`. | No `--elasticsearch-enable-auth` | Enables authentication on the search engine server.
+The default is `false`. | No `--elasticsearch-username` | The user ID to authenticate  | No, unless authentication is enabled `--elasticsearch-password` | The password to authenticate | No, unless authentication is enabled

 **RabbitMQ configuration options:**